Neste Expects Renewable Fuel Facilities to Drive Growth Despite Oil Margin Challenges

 Neste's growth strategy also includes the upcoming start-up of the second and third phases of its U.S. renewable diesel joint venture with Marathon Oil Corp in the autumn.
 These phases will involve the addition of a feedstock pre-treatment unit.

-In line with its expansion plans, Neste announced its acquisition of a stake in a fuel storage and joint venture at Singapore's Changi Airport, specifically for blending and supplying SAF to airplanes.
+In line with its expansion plans, Neste announced its acquisition of a stake in a fuel storage and infrastructure joint venture at Singapore's Changi Airport, specifically for blending and supplying SAF to airplanes.
 Lehmus highlighted that Neste has previously supplied SAF to several airports in Japan and New Zealand.

 Neste primarily produces renewable fuels from waste and residues, such as used cooking oil and animal fat from food industry waste.
 Lehmus stated that waste and residues will continue to account for over 90% of the company's feedstock in the foreseeable future, while they explore new options like algae and .